 The thousands who visit the JCC Budapest every month each could tell a story like Gyuri’s, each a unique victory of hope over despair.

 Still, there are tens of thousands of Jews in Budapest who have not been ready to come out of the shadows to embrace their Jewish roots.
 Help us welcome them in.
-Help us help them to be strong even in difficult times.
-JCC Budapest is the first opened the door through which they could view Jewish life without first closing the curtain.
+Help us help them to be strong, even in difficult times.
+JCC Budapest is the first open door through which they can view Jewish life without “hiding behind the curtain.”